zocterminal/.well-known/README.md

 4. If that checks out, you are 99.5% good
-5. In this repository (above) look for the `*.sha2.*` files that matches your version number, especially `zoc*.sha2.README.txt` and follow the instructions there to verify the SHA-2 value of the download and the sha2-list itself.
+5. In this repository (above) look for the `*.sha2.*` files that matches your version number, especially `zoc*.sha2.README.txt` and follow the instructions there to verify the SHA-2 value of the download and the zoc*.sha2 file itself.
 7. If they all check out also, you are 99.999% good

 &nbsp;